222.657.01 Food and Nutrition Policy

 There are no formal prerequisites for taking the course; however, students are expected to be familiar with the basic principles of nutrition.
 Students are strongly encouraged to broaden their reading in the subjects related to the nutritional problems and policies that are addressed in the course in order to fully participate in class discussions and in order to prepare a paper critiquing a specific food or nutrition policy.

-Examines major governmental, bilateral, and multilateral agency food and nutrition policies and programs that directly or indirectly affect 1) the availability and quality of food and 2) the health and nutrition of populations.
-Examples are drawn from developing and developed countries.
-Discussions are led by faculty and guest lecturers with diverse experience in developing and implementing food and nutrition policies.
+Examines the policy-making process underlying large-scale governmental, bilateral, and multilateral agency food and nutrition policies and programs that directly or indirectly affect 1) the availability and quality of food and 2) the health and nutrition of populations.
+Draws examples from the United States as well as low and middle income countries.
+Faculty and guest lecturers with diverse experience in developing and implementing food and nutrition policies lead the discussions.

 - Learning Objectives:

-- define criteria of effective food or nutrition policies
+- Define criteria of effective food or nutrition policy options

-- critique a specific food and/or nutrition policy with respect to its evidence-base, adequacy of implementation, nutritional impact and forces which hinder or help the implementation of the specific policy
+- Critique a specific food and/or nutrition policy with respect to its evidence-base, adequacy of design relative to the problem it is addressing, potential for nutritional impact and forces which hinder or help policy adoption and implementation (e.g. stakeholder groups)

 - Methods of Assessment: